Uong Jameson Yalap

 “International students can expect a personalised approach where esteemed lecturers and advisors are at hand to help them throughout their AUT journey with the highest level of support.

-“For example, the pandemic has been difficult for all of us, but I wasn’t alone in this struggle.
+“For example, the pandemic was difficult for all of us, but I wasn’t alone in this struggle.
 The AUT scholarships team, my doctors, my counsellor, Reverend Linda Hope, my compassionate lecturers, Student Hub advisors, my close friends, and my family in Palau provided me with tremendous motivational support.
 I was the only Palauan student at AUT and had no family in New Zealand.
 Still, the support from everyone helped me endure the lockdowns and cushioned my challenging academic journey.”